rii-init/cookie-star/README.md

 Create VR environments from markdown :)

 ### Getting Started
-+ Your markdown files will be read from the `./content` folder.
++ Your markdown files will be read from the directory specified by "--in"
+    + when you run `npm run generate --in ../somewhere/relative/to/cookie-star --out ../dist`
 + To set a sort order, prefix each file with a number, like this `1.blog-page.md` `2.contact-page.md` etc
 ```
 # Hello XR